 From 1983 to 1985 he served as the Executive Director and CEO for Ketchikan Indian Corporation, an Alaska Native Corporation in Alaska.

 Mr. Gomez retired in 1995 and moved to Albuquerque with his family.
 From 1997 to 2005 Mr. Gomez traveled Internationally providing professional consultation and American Indian culture and diversity issues.s

-Mr. Gomez values traditional living, is a storyteller, traveler, poet, photographer, thinker, dreamer, coyote, lover of life with lots of DNA and NDN way family around the world.
-Mr Gomez has said, “So much ignorance exists, that we must have open and honest dialogue with each other for better understanding so we do not continue repeating the same mistakes.”
+Mr. Gomez values traditional living, is a storyteller, traveler, poet, photographer, thinker, dreamer, coyote, lover of life with lots of DNA, and NDN way family around the world.
+Mr. Gomez has said, “So much ignorance exists, that we must have an open and honest dialogue with each other for better understanding so we do not continue repeating the same mistakes.”